 When users first create an Office 365 group, they can choose to make the group public or private.
 Earlier in Office 365, they couldn’t change the privacy settings after they created the group.
 Now, users can change the privacy settings on an Office 365 group, in Outlook on the web, after they’ve created it.
 For example, a user creates a group for the human resources team in their company and made it a public group, but now, the user would like to make it a private group.
 They can easily change the privacy settings in a few steps as shown below:

 - Open OWA (Outlook Web Access)

-- Navigate to the Office 365 Group that the user wants to change the privacy settings on
+- Navigate to the Office 365 Group that the user wants to change the privacy terms on

-- From the group page, click or tap Edit group tabUnder Privacy, choose Public or Private to match the setting you want
+- From the group page, click or tap Edit group tabUnder Privacy, select one of the terms, Public or Private, to match the setting you want

 - Click Save to and close the page

 You can use your Office 365 with Microsoft Teams to manage tasks using Planner, open files in SharePoint, set calendar dates for the teams, discuss projects and channels using chat, video or voice calling, which is built on top of Skype.
 To learn more about Microsoft Teams, visit here:

 As an end user, you own any existing Office 365 group and can add it to Microsoft Teams here https://teams.microsoft.com.
 Otherwise, if you create a team from within the Microsoft Teams application or the team’s website here https://teams.microsoft.com, it automatically creates an Office 365 group with the same name for you.

 - I have an existing group, so it will show me the tab below when I open Microsoft Teams:

 - Click on Yes, add Microsoft Teams functionality, which will pop up a new window as below: